Everbridge (NASDAQ:EVBG) Updates Q2 2021 Earnings Guidance

+Everbridge (NASDAQ:EVBG) last posted its quarterly earnings results on Monday, May 10th.
+The technology company reported $0.18 EPS for the quarter, beating the consensus estimate of ($0.11) by $0.29.
+Everbridge had a negative net margin of 30.50% and a negative return on equity of 13.18%.
+The business had revenue of $82.20 million for the quarter, compared to analysts’ expectations of $75.61 million.
+During the same period in the previous year, the company posted ($0.16) EPS.
+Everbridge’s revenue was up 39.6% on a year-over-year basis.
+On average, equities analysts forecast that Everbridge will post -1.92 earnings per share for the current fiscal year.

-In other news, CFO Patrick Brickley sold 5,964 shares of the business’s stock in a transaction that occurred on Friday, February 19th.
-The stock was sold at an average price of $160.46, for a total transaction of $956,983.44.
-Following the completion of the sale, the chief financial officer now owns 630 shares in the company, valued at $101,089.80.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-In the last quarter, insiders sold 22,479 shares of company stock worth $2,955,398.
-0.75% of the stock is owned by company insiders.
+In other news, CFO Patrick Brickley sold 13,548 shares of the business’s stock in a transaction dated Tuesday, May 11th.
+The shares were sold at an average price of $112.90, for a total transaction of $1,529,569.20.
+Following the transaction, the chief financial officer now owns 31,880 shares in the company, valued at approximately $3,599,252.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Company insiders own 0.44% of the company’s stock.

 Everbridge, Inc operates as a software company in the United States and internationally.
 The company's Critical Event Management, a software as a service based platform with various software applications that address tasks an organization has to perform to manage a critical event, including Mass Notification that enables enterprises and governmental entities to send notifications to individuals or groups to keep them informed before, during, and after natural or man-made disasters, and other emergencies; Safety Connection that enables organizations to send notifications based on last known location of an individual; Incident Management that enables organizations to automate workflows and make their communications relevant; and IT Alerting that enables IT professionals to alert and communicate with members of their teams during an IT incident or outage.